reUSD (Re Protocol) — Retail Risk Report

 DimensionScoreNotes

-Volatility7.0NAV path smooth ($1.00 → $1.08 over 11 months, consistent with the target rate).
-Vault-share peg (read as discount-to-NAV, not absolute price vs $1): early-launch dips imply ~1–3% discount-to-NAV at the worst, near-zero deviation from late 2025 onward.
-Capped below “very tight” because (a) the 11-month history is short, (b) insurance loss patterns are back-loaded, and (c) the structural setup that could produce a deeper detachment remains in place.
+Volatility7.0NAV path smooth ($1.00 → about $1.094 over 14 months, consistent with the target rate).
+Vault-share peg (read as discount-to-NAV, not absolute price vs $1): early-launch dips imply 1–3% discount-to-NAV at the worst, near-zero deviation from late 2025 onward.
+Capped below “very tight” because (a) the 14-month history is short, (b) insurance loss patterns are back-loaded, and (c) the structural setup that could produce a deeper detachment remains in place.

 Liquidity5.0DEX-only (no CEX listing), Ethereum-concentrated — Fluid + Curve carry effectively all meaningful depth across the four supported chains.
-Real DEX exit liquidity is ~$28M/month against a $176M market cap — functional for retail-size, thin for institutional-size.
+Real DEX exit liquidity is about $28M/month against a $181M market cap — functional for retail-size, thin for institutional-size.
 Primary redemption at NAV works for non-U.S. holders (moots the question for that cohort).

 Who it’s for